NewsAppsUMD/first-django-app-umd/docs/index.rst

 .. code-block:: python

-  from django.contrib import admin from academy.models import Invite
+  from django.contrib import admin from expenses.models import Summary

-  admin.site.register(Invite)
+  admin.site.register(Summary)

 Now reload `localhost:8000/admin/ <http://localhost:8000/admin/>`_ and you'll see it added to the index app list.

 .. image:: /_static/hello-admin-module.png

-Click on "Invite" and you'll see all the records we loaded into the database as a list.
+Click on "Summarys" and you'll see all the records we loaded into the database as a list.

 .. image:: /_static/hello-admin-list.png